Les Battersby: Storylines

-The Battersbys arrived when No. 5 was bought by Weatherfield Council, and a funny family was given the space.
-Les had at some point, spent six months in Strangeways prison for breaking and entering.
-He arrived with wife Janice Battersby (Vicky Entwistle), sixteen-year-old daughter Leanne Battersby (Jane Danson) (from a previous relationship with Stella Price (Michelle Collins)) and fifteen-year-old step-daughter Toyah Battersby (Georgia Taylor) (from Janice's previous relationship with Ronnie Clegg).
-Les immediately clashed with neighbours such as: Curly Watts (Kevin Kennedy) and Des Barnes (Philip Middlemiss).
-He enjoyed wandering the interconnected loft spaces to look around the homes of other residents.
-This scared the elderly Percy Sugden (Bill Waddington) so much, that he moved away.
-Les' first big mistake came at the end of 1997.
-He bought a turkey for Christmas dinner - a live one though.
-After calling it Theresa, Les said he'd slit the turkey's throat.
-But Toyah and her vegetarian boyfriend Spider Nugent decided to liberate the turkey.
-When Les swore he'd find it, he took stepdaughter Toyah out for a drive in his car - but he didn't notice the turkey walk right into the path of the car.
-After mowing down Theresa, Les commented later on, "This is champion turkey, this!", with Leanne saying, "I can't eat this, look, it's even got tyre marks on it!"
+The Battersbys arrive when No. 5 is bought by Weatherfield Council, and the Battersby family move in.
+Les had spent six months in Strangeways prison, for breaking and entering.
+He arrives with wife Janice (Vicky Entwistle), sixteen-year-old daughter Leanne (Jane Danson) (from a previous relationship with Stella Price (Michelle Collins)), and fifteen-year-old step-daughter Toyah (Georgia Taylor) (from Janice's previous relationship with Ronnie Clegg).
+Les immediately clashes with neighbours such as: Curly Watts (Kevin Kennedy) and Des Barnes (Philip Middlemiss).
+He enjoys wandering the interconnected loft spaces, to look around the homes of other residents, which scares the elderly Percy Sugden (Bill Waddington) into moving away.

+Les' first big mistake comes at the end of 1997, where he buys an alive turkey for Christmas dinner.
+After calling it Theresa, Les says he'll slit the turkey's throat.
+But Toyah, and her vegetarian boyfriend Spider Nugent (Martin Hancock), decide to liberate the turkey.
+When Les swears he'll find it, he takes stepdaughter Toyah out for a drive in his car - but he doesn't notice the turkey walking right into the path of the car.
+After mowing down Theresa, Les comments later on, "This is champion turkey, this!", with Leanne saying, "I can't eat this, look, it's even got tyre marks on it!"

-In 1998, Les' long-lost son Greg Kelly (Stephen Billington) turned up on his doorstep.
-Greg was born as the result of an affair between Les and wealthy Moira Kelly, and Janice feared Les would want to hook up again with Moira.
-She was right, but Moira resisted Les' brand of charm and asked him to leave her home.
-He did, but was arrested for drink driving and banned from driving for eighteen months.
-Janice threw him out of the house upon learning he had slept with other women and lied to her.
-Les was forced to live in a camper van until he eventually won Janice round again.
-Greg, meanwhile, was run out of town after using Sally Webster (Sally Dynevor) for her money and then beating her.
-Les heard that cash was being offered for cobbles, but when he dug one up, he dropped it on his toe.
-He made life difficult for nurse Martin Platt (Sean Wilson) during his hospital visit, and stole drugs from the unlocked trolley.
-He overdosed and had to have his stomach pumped.
-He insisted Martin had tried to kill him, and Martin resigned when the hospital believed Les' word over his.
-After Janice learned that Les was planning to spend the compensation money on a holiday with Jackie Dobbs (Margi Clarke), she told the hospital board Les had taken the medication of his own accord.
+In 1998, Les' long-lost son Greg Kelly (Stephen Billington) turns up on his doorstep.
+Greg is born as the result of an affair between Les, and wealthy Moira Kelly, and Janice fears Les will want to hook up again with Moira.
+She is right, but Moira resists Les' brand of charm, and asks him to leave her home.
+He does, but is arrested for drink driving, and banned from driving for eighteen months.
+Janice throws him out of the house, upon learning he has been sleeping with other women and lied to her.
+Les is forced to live in a camper van, until Janice eventually comes around to him again.
+Greg, meanwhile, runs out of town after using Sally Webster (Sally Dynevor) for her money, and then beating her.
+Les hears cash is being offered for cobbles, but when he digs one up, he drops it on his toe.
+He makes life difficult for nurse Martin Platt (Sean Wilson) during his hospital visit, and steals drugs from the unlocked trolley.
+He overdoses and has to have his stomach pumped.
+He insists Martin tries to kill him, and Martin resigns when the hospital believes Les' word over his.
+After Janice learns that Les is planning to spend the compensation money on a holiday with Jackie Dobbs (Margi Clarke), she tells the hospital board Les has taken the medication of his own accord.